""I want to be one of the greatest speed skiers ever and inspire a new generation of women in speed and sport.""

 - 5. Breezy had incredible results for her first Olympic debut, grabbing a 14th place result in super-G and an impressive seventh in downhill.

-- 6. When she isn't on the slopes, Breezy enjoys slacklining, hiking, climbing, and jumping into high alpine lakes.
+- 6. When she isn't on the slopes, Breezy enjoys slacklining, hiking, climbing, making ice cream, and jumping into high alpine lakes.